stephaniebittner802/calorie-snap/README.md

 ## Features

 - **Instant Food Calorie Estimation**: Upload a photo or type the food name, and let CalorieSnap provide an estimate of the calories in your food.
-- **AI-Powered**: CalorieSnap uses AI to estimate food calories with impressive accuracy.
+- **AI-Powered**: CalorieSnap uses AI to identify the images and estimate the food calories.
 - **Quick Results**: Get results within seconds — perfect for those busy moments when you need to make quick, informed decisions.